burgil/supe-project-creator/README.md

 ### 4. **Built-in HTTP/1.1 Web Server**
 Easily serve your project using the built-in web server that supports HTTP/1.1 for development.
 This allows quick local testing of your project with minimal setup.

-### 5. **AI Demo Integration**
+### 5. **Optional AI Demo Integration**
-Explore the potential of AI with our pre-configured demo, which features an object detection system that can recognize items in images - ideal for machine learning demonstrations or real-world AI projects.
+Explore the potential of AI with our pre-configured demo, if you want, which features an object detection system that can recognize items in images - ideal for machine learning demonstrations or real-world AI projects.

 ### 6. **Blazing-Fast Performance with Intelligent Workflow**
 Experience ultra-fast startup times that keep your development flow uninterrupted.
 Our intelligent development tool minimizes unnecessary browser launches and manual configurations, allowing you to focus on coding.
 Enjoy optimized browser handling that adapts to your workflow, making it easier than ever to create and test your projects in real-time.